-The Photobook Lab celebrates a wide range of artists and photographers working in the medium, exploring timely and important subjects in thoughtful and innovative ways.
-It aims to be an interactive space where visitors are encouraged to spend time leafing through the books, and discovering projects by a range of international artists and photographers whose coveted publications are often difficult to source and acquire.
-Alongside the exhibition, a series of talks, workshops, and panel discussions will offer further insight into the ever-evolving nature of the photobook and its contribution to contemporary culture.
+The Photobook Lab features a wide range of artists and photographers working in the medium, exploring timely and important subjects in thoughtful and innovative ways.
+It aims to be an interactive space where visitors can spend time reading books and discovering projects whose publications can be difficult to source.
+In conjunction with the reading room, a series of initiatives offer further insight into the ever-evolving nature of the photobook and its contribution to contemporary culture.

 Supported by Dara and Marvin Singer